 For this month’s edition of the Paper Galleries, I was graciously invited to speak with Tucker Drew and Tilde Fredholm at Lévy Gorvy Dayan about the gallery’s current exhibition on Juanita McNeely, organised in collaboration with James Fuentes Gallery in New York.
-Tucker and Tilde worked on the curation and research for the show alongside gallery director Victoria Gelfand-Magalhaes.
+Tucker and Tilde worked on the curation and research of the show alongside gallery director Victoria Gelfand-Magalhaes.

-Juanita McNeely was a New York-based artist whose works panned from the 1960s to the early 2010s.
-She worked closely alongside other seminal women artists of the period, such as Louise Bourgeois, Joan Semmel, and Alice Neel, creating an expansive oeuvre that reflects a groundbreaking feminist approach.
-Her viscerally vivid large-scale paintings explore ideas of the female experience.
-She contorts and flays the human figure to prod at the innate physicality of subject matter like sexual intimacy, reproductive trauma, and living with disability.
+disability.
 McNeely’s work, while often graphic and gut-wrenching, also contains elements which belong to the artist’s wider interest in performance, making evident the multitudinous nature of Juanita’s work and differentiating her within the canon of feminist art.
-Lévy Gorvy Dayan is proud to be hosting Juanita’s first-ever solo presentation in the UK.
+Lévy Gorvy Dayan is proud to be hosting Juanita’s first ever solo presentation in the UK.

 Vivien: